Dimethyl ether: Refrigerant

 Dimethyl ether is a refrigerant with ASHRAE refrigerant designation R-E170.
 It is also used in refrigerant blends with e.g. ammonia, carbon dioxide, butane and propene.

 Dimethyl ether was the first refrigerant.
 In 1876, the French engineer Charles Tellier bought the ex-Elder-Dempster a 690 tons cargo ship Eboe and fitted a methyl-ether refrigerating plant of his design.
 The ship was renamed Le Frigorifique and successfully imported a cargo of refrigerated meat from Argentina.
 However the machinery could be improved and in 1877 another refrigerated ship called Paraguay with a refrigerating plant improved by Ferdinand Carré was put into service on the South American run.

 Safety

 Unlike other alkyl ethers, dimethyl ether resists autoxidation.
 Dimethyl ether is also relatively non-toxic, although it is highly flammable.
-BASF Explosion Disaster on July 28, 1948 in Ludwigshafen was caused by this compound – 200 people died, a third of the industrial plant was destroyed.
+On July 28, 1948, a BASF factory in Ludwigshafen suffered an explosion after 30 tonnes of dimethyl ether leaked from a tank and ignited in the air.
+200 people died, and a third of the industrial plant was destroyed.